 All Amateur Radio operators are invited to join in on any of our nets!
 You do not need to be a club member to participate.

 The BARA club meetings will NOT be held at the EOC until further notice.
-Due to the ongoing coronavirus concerns, the meetings will be online meetings held via the internet using the Zoom conferencing app.
+Due to the ongoing coronavirus concerns, the meetings will be online meetings held via the internet using the Zoom conferencing app at our usual day and time.
 Club members will be provided with information needed to take part in the meetings.

 BARA Club Meeting – The Tuesday after the 3rd Saturday of the month, 7:00 PM meeting start time, with a 6:30 PM informal “Gathering Time” at the Barry County Emergency Operations Center (EOC).
 The EOC is located in the basement of the E911 Central Dispatch building at 2600 Nashville Rd, Hastings (next to Thornapple Manor).
 Click here for map.
 Facing the building, go to the door on the left.
 Press the doorbell button near the door and pull the door open when you hear a click.
 Use 146.56 MHz simplex for talk-in, if you need directions.

 BARA Breakfast – Second Saturday of each month, 8:00 AM at Curley Cone 12850 M-179 Wayland MI 49348.
 Phone number 269-792-6560.
+The restaurant is located about 250 yards east of the intersection of M-179 and Patterson Road.
 Anyone with an interest in amateur radio is invited to join us for breakfast.
-At this time, due to the Covid-19 situation, we are not holding our monthly club breakfast.
-Stay tuned for further updates.
-Hopefully we’ll be able to resume in the near future.

 Check us out on Facebook at the link below.